JuMoKan/CCA175_Hadoop_Spark_Developer/excercises_change_format/convert_ex_3.md

 Convert avro data at convert_ex3/import/avro :
 * as parquet file with snappy compression, save to convert_ex3/parquet-snappy
 * as text file with gzip compression, save to /convert_ex3/text-gzip
-* as text file with snapp compression, save to /convert_ex3/text-snappy
+* as text file with snapp compression, save to /convert_ex3/text-snappy (snappy did not work)
 * as sequence file at /convert_ex3/sequence

 Convert_ex3/parquet-snappy to